KathyReid/osdc-2015-presentation/transcript.md

 By contrast, people with a growth mindset have the belief that even if they aren't good at something now, that with effort, and practice, and using feedback from constructive criticism that they can get better at something over time - they will actually put the effort into getting better.

-So, in thinking about levelling up your open source career, thinking about whether you need to tweak your mindset a little first.
+So, in thinking about levelling up your open source career, think about whether you need to tweak your mindset a little first.

 SLIDE: HabitRPG level two.